The Life of Siddhartha Gautama Buddha In Picture

-The Buddha was born in the Terai lowlands near the foothills of the Himalayas just inside the borders of modern-day Nepal.
-His people were known as the Sakyas and for this reason the Buddha is sometimes referred to as Sakyamuni or 'the sage of the Sakyas'.
-The Buddha's personal name was Siddhartha Gautama.
+The Buddha was born in the Terai lowlands near the Himalayas' foothills, just inside modern-day Nepal's borders.
+His people were known as the Sakyas, so the Buddha is sometimes referred to as Sakyamuni or 'the sage of the Sakyas.'
+The Buddha's name was Siddhartha Gautama.
 Siddhartha Gautama is the founder of Buddhism.
-We call him the Buddha, "The Enlightened One".
+We call him the Buddha, "The Enlightened One."
 The Buddha has realized the real nature of life and the universal truth.
 He guides us to peace and happiness.
 His words and actions are good examples to follow.

 2. Birth of A Prince

 More than 2500 years ago in Northern India, there was a King called Suddhodana, and he had a Queen called Maya.
-One beautiful afternoon on the full-moon day of the fifth month while Maya was sleeping she dreamed a white elephant carrying a white lotus in its trunk entered her side.
-The dream was interpreted to mean that she would bear a son who would be either a great emperor.
-Sometime later, a baby boy was born to Maya.
-Just seven days after the birth, Maya died, and the prince was raised by his mother's sister, Pajapati, who became King Suddhodana second wife.
+One beautiful afternoon on the full-moon day of the fifth month, while Maya was sleeping, she dreamed a white elephant carrying a white lotus in its trunk entered her side.
+The dream was interpreted to mean that she would bear a son who would be a great emperor.
+Sometime later, a baby boy was taken to Maya.
+Just seven days after the birth, Maya died, and the prince was raised by his mother's sister, Prajapati, who became King Suddhodana's second wife.

 3. Childhood Experience

 The Prince was kind and thoughtful.
-One day, the Prince saw a farmer in worn-out clothes, ploughing the field and whipping an ox.
+One day, the Prince saw a farmer in worn-out clothes plowing the field and whipping an ox.
 He came to understand the difficult life of living beings.
 He also saw a bird pecking at an earthworm and an eagle swooping down on the bird.
-He came to realise that living beings kill one another, and only the strongest can survive.
-On another occasion, while in a woods he rescued a swan, wounded by his cousin.
-He understands that all beings wish to live and all have the right to live.
-We should understand this truth and avoid killing.
+He realized that living beings kill one another, and only the strongest can survive.
+On another occasion, while in the woods, he rescued a swan wounded by his cousin.
+He understands that all beings wish to live and have the right to live.
+We should realize this truth and avoid killing.

 4. The Youth Prince's

-In the palace, the prince received an all-round education.
+In the palace, the prince received a comprehensive education.
 Being intelligent and eager to learn, the Prince became very good at studies and military skills.
-King Suddhodana wished that the Prince would one day come to the throne and become a hardworking and loving King.
-When he was of age, the Prince married a lovely, beautiful and gracious wife.
+When he was of age, the Prince married a lovely, beautiful, and gracious wife.
+King Suddhodana wished the Prince would one day come to the throne and become a hardworking and loving King.

 5. The Four Sights

-One day, while on an excursion beyond the walls of the palace, the Prince met with an old man, a sick man and a dead man, and saw into their sufferings.
-He then came to understand that life is suffering and that all beings are subject to birth, old, sick and death.
+One day, while on an excursion beyond the palace walls, the Prince met with an older man, a sick man, and a dead man and saw into their sufferings.
+He then came to understand that life is suffering and that all beings are subject to birth, old, sick, and dying.
 On another occasion, he came across an ascetic who looked calm and composed.
-The sight of the ascetic suggested to him that renunciation might be a way to end sufferings.
+The sight of the ascetic suggested to him that renunciation might be a way to end suffering.

 From then on, the Prince had a new outlook on life.
 He thought that one should not waste time and energy on sensual pleasures but should strive to work for the welfare of all beings instead.

-Around the age of 29, the Prince gave up the luxurious palace life and departed from his wife and other loved ones.
-One night, the Prince rides on a white horse and set off in search of a solution to sufferings.
+Around 29, the Prince gave up the luxurious palace life and departed from his wife and other loved ones.
+One night, the Prince rides on a white horse and searches for a solution to suffering.

 7. The Search for The Truth

-After renunciation, the Prince went from place to place and learnt from many well-known teachers in his search for the Truth.
+After renunciation, the Prince went from place to place and learned from many well-known teachers in his search for the Truth.
 However, he failed to find the Truth.
-He then began practising self-torture, his body became, frail, and yet his mind still could not find peace.
-Now, he came to understand that going to extremes is not the correct way of life, as it cannot solve the problem of sufferings.
+He then began practicing self-torture, his body became frail, yet his mind still could not find peace.
+Now, he understood that going to extremes is not the correct way of life, as it cannot solve the problem of suffering.
 Only the Middle Path is the right way of life.
-Then, after accepting an offering of milk-rice by a village girl.
+Then, after accepting an offering of milk rice from a village girl.
 He then regained strength and started meditating under a Bodhi tree.

 10. Turning the Wheel of The Dharma

-The Buddha pointed out that life is suffering and that suffering is caused by ignorance and desire.
-To end suffering, one has to follow the path shown by the Buddha, and it is the Noble Eightfold Path.
+The Buddha pointed out that life is suffering caused by ignorance and desire.
+To end suffering, one has to follow the Buddha's path, which is the Noble Eightfold Path.

 8. Overcoming the Evil One

-When the Prince was meditating, various temptations appeared, seducing him to give up his struggle for the Truth, but he remained unmoved.
+When the Prince meditated, various temptations appeared, seducing him to give up his struggle for the Truth, but he remained unmoved.
 He then directed his incomparable power of concentration to attain the Truth.
-At last, he understood the cause of sufferings and found a way to remove it.
+At last, he understood the cause of suffering and found a way to remove it.
 In short, he had gained supreme wisdom.
-All this happened at day-break on the full-moon day of the fifth month in the year 588 B.C.
+All this happened at daybreak on the full-moon day of the fifth month in the year 588 B.C.
 The Prince attained enlightenment at the age of thirty-five.
 From then on, his life was spent giving religious teachings, and later on, he was called the Buddha.

 11. The Path to Happiness

-The Noble Eightfold Path means: Right Understanding (understanding the law of cause and effect); Right Thought (pure and kind thoughts); Right Speech (truthful and gentle speech); Right Action (good and law-abiding conduct); Right Livelihood (proper and purposeful occupation); Right Effort (striving to improve and progress); Right Mindfulness (mindful of thought and conduct); Right Meditation (practising meditation to gain wisdom).
-If we can follow these guidelines on life, each of us will have a bright and happy future.
+The Noble Eightfold Path means: Right Understanding (understanding the law of cause and effect); Right Thought (pure and kind thoughts); Right Speech (truthful and gentle speech); Right Action (good and law-abiding conduct); Right Livelihood (proper and purposeful occupation); Right Effort (striving to improve and progress); Right Mindfulness (mindful of thought and behavior); Right Meditation (practicing meditation to gain wisdom).
+If we can follow these guidelines in life, each of us will have a bright and happy future.

 9. After Attaining the Truth

-After attaining the Truth, the Buddha decided to spread.
-He spent time in teachings (Dharma) using different methods to suit the different inclinations of his listeners so that they might be freed from sufferings.
+After attaining the Truth, the Buddha decided to spread it.
+He spent time in teachings (Dharma) using different methods to suit the different inclinations of his listeners so that they might be freed from suffering.

 The Buddha first spoke his teachings to his five former companions.
-They soon became his disciples and came to be known as the First Five Monks.
 Their conversion marked the beginning of the Sangha.
+They soon became his disciples and became known as the First Five Monks.

 12. Spreading the Dharma

-The Buddha went from place to place to teach, gathering round him the four types of followers (monks, nuns, male & female lay followers).
+The Buddha went from place to place to teach, gathering four types of followers (monks, nuns, and male & female lay followers).
 The Buddha once used a smile to advise his followers.
-He said, "We must guard against the three fires of greed, hatred and ignorance, as they keep burning in our minds causing sufferings.
+He said, "We must guard against the three fires of greed, hatred, and ignorance, as they keep burning in our minds causing suffering.